 As our clients try to navigate the current situation, we see first-hand the many challenges that brands and retailers are facing every day.
 And it’s our job to help find solutions.
 So as we continue to work with our clients to mitigate these new e-commerce challenges, we wanted to offer some channel-specific strategies for all businesses to keep in mind.

 Below are some topical Google advertising strategies for brands and retailers.
 Many of the tips can also apply in non-crisis times, of course, but they should stay top of mind for advertisers in the coming weeks.

 Search traffic data has been slightly skewed during the current crisis, as people continue to stock up on certain high-need items (check out our breakdown of current marketplace GMV trends by category here).
 Make sure you pay attention to your search query trends and look for non-converting terms, especially those that are seeing an increase in traffic.
 You may see search queries over the last week or two that you haven’t seen before.
 Use these as negative keywords across your search and shopping campaigns to filter out unwanted traffic.

 2. Be wary of your automated bid campaigns

 Automation is always a great way to increase the efficiency of your business, but you should keep a close eye on any automated digital marketing campaigns.
-Just as machines learn positive ways to optimize your bidding and ROI in specific campaigns, they could also learn bad habits as well.
+Just as machines learn positive ways to optimise your bidding and ROI in specific campaigns, they could also learn bad habits as well.
 It’s a good idea to set bid caps to prevent runaway costs-per-click (CPCs).

 3. Allocate your budget across devices